 |Antivirus||Gaming Mode||Increases CPU Speed During Gaming||System Cleanup Tools||Cloud-Based Scanner||Parental Controls|

-|1.🥇BullGuard||Yes (with Game Booster)||Yes||Yes||No||Yes|
+|1.🥇BullGuard||Yes (with game booster)||Yes||Yes||No||Yes|

 🤔 Will an antivirus affect my gaming?

 🤔️ Can I just turn off my antivirus while my games are open?

-However, there are many gaming-optimized antivirus options, there’s no reason why you should ever turn off your antivirus, even during intense gameplay.
+However, there are many gaming-optimized antivirus options on the market today, so there’s no reason why you should ever turn off your antivirus, even during intense gameplay.

-🤔 Are all gaming modes in antivirus software the same?
+🤔️ Are all gaming modes in antivirus software the same?